 - 1. Enter the factory set code. - 2.
-Within five seconds press the $1 \bullet 2$ on the keypad. - 3.
-Enter your personal 5-digit code.
+Within five seconds press $1 \bullet 2$ on the keypad to enter the programming mode. - 3.
+Enter a second personal 5-digit code.
 Each number must be entered within five seconds of each other. - 4.
-Enter a sixth digit to indicate which personality feature should be recalled by the personal code. - 1 2 recalls driver personality 1. - 3 4 recalls driver personality 2. - 5 6, 7 8 and 9 0 do not recall a driver personality.
+Press 3 4 to store the second personal code. - 5.
+The doors will again lock then unlock to confirm programming of the new code.